Release Date: 12/8/2009

 The Bad: Stealth mechanics are broken, climbing buildings isn’t all that fun, not many side missions

-Grand Theft Auto has inspired a lot games and The Saboteur is one.
+Grand Theft Auto has inspired a lot of games and The Saboteur is one.
 Think of this as Grand Theft Paris in which you play as Sean Devlin an Irish man trying to help the French Resistance against the Nazi war machine.
-Yes this is another WWII, but its different.
+Yes, this is another WWII, but it’s different.
 Just read along and you’ll see.

 The first thing you will notice is the game’s atmosphere.
 It’s set in a replica of 1940’s Paris and feels just like it.
-The graphics are technically looking good, but artistically is where its at.
-When you liberate and area of the city it turns from black and white to color.
+The graphics are technically looking good but artistically is where it’s at.
+When you liberate an area of the city it turns from black and white to color.
 So as you travel through the city the color will change in real time.
-What’s great about it artistically is that in the B&W areas only the red of the Nazi flags stand out.
+What’s great about it artistically is that in the B&W areas only the red of the Nazi flags stands out.
 On resistance soldiers and leaders certain things on them are in color such as the eyes, and parts of clothing and it makes things look really unique.
 While this all looks great the novelty wears off pretty quick and you end up forgetting about it.

 The game has stealth game play and shooting mechanics.
 When you get a mission you can jack a car or get one from your garage (you can store new ones there too) and follow a yellow route line on your mini-map to your destination.
 While the game is called The Saboteur this is actually the hardest thing in the game to pull off.
 Some missions have you trying to sneak into an enemy camp.
 This is marked by barbed wire on the map and if you enter it you will sound the alarm almost immediately if you are seen.
 Your goal is to knock out a soldier and take his disguise.
 This isn’t always as easy as it sounds because you have to make sure other soldiers aren’t looking.
 If someone sees the dead body a yellow “suspicious zone” will appear and even if you are in disguise you can trigger an alarm.
 Doing things such as running, climbing buildings, and walking fast will make soldiers who can see you suspicious.